Only 100kms from Kununurra, Wyndham is the perfect place to take a day trip. Visit this historic port town, driving along scenic 2- and 4-WD routes.

 Along the way, stop for a refreshing swim at Molly Springs which is located in the newly-created Ngamawolem Conservation Reserve.
 This spring-fed pool flows all year and is located about 30kms from Kununurra.

 Closer to Wyndham is the Grotto, a permanent waterhole clearly signposted from the highway.
-This is a fantastic swimming spot during and at the end of the wet season, when the waterfall that feeds the deep pool at the bottom of the gorge can become a torrent.
+This is a fantastic swimming spot during and at the end of the wet season, the waterfall that feeds the deep pool at the bottom of the gorge can become a torrent.
 There are steps in the rocks that provide access from the carpark down into to the pool below which is rumoured to be over 300 feet deep!

 Wyndham has a fascinating history, and the museum is a treasure trove of information about the town and the pioneering days of the Kimberley.
 The Afghan and Pioneer cemeteries also provide an insight into Wyndham’s eclectic past.